Headhuntr-IO/headhuntr-io/README.md

 ![Architecture](images/HH2ArchitectureV1.0.png)

-## Phase 1: Create the Basic App
+## Phase 1: Application
 This basically covers the AWS Developer certification
 - establish a IaC setup using CDK
 - simple React + Amplify app with a basic Cognito registration+authentication
 - setup a BE using SAM and expose it using AppSync
 - setup a build pipeline for the FE+BE using Code Pipeline

-## Phase 2: Design the Data Processing Pipeline
+## Phase 2: Data Processing
 This is where we practice for the AWS Data Analytics specialty
 - use Glue and Athena to analyze our candidates data
 - use Glue to populate the search database

 ## Phase 3: Machine Learning
-This is the icing of the cake where we obviously would get the Certified Machine Learning Specialization certificate
+This is the icing of the cake where we obviously would get the Certified Machine Learning Specialization certificate and Tensorflow
 - use NLP to tag our source data